TD Ameritrade ReviewOpen Demo Account

-As you review TD Ameritrade’s history, you will notice that it was a pioneer in online trading, making significant advances in 1998 and 1999.
-Over the years, TD Ameritrade has purchased various other brokers and financial entities, expanding its reach and offerings.
+As you review their history, you will notice that it was a pioneer in online trading, making significant advances in 1998 and 1999.
+Over the years, they have purchased various other brokers and financial entities, expanding its reach and offerings.
 Today, the broker offers access to stocks, options, ETFs, mutual funds, futures, forex, margin trading, cryptocurrency trading, managed portfolios, cash management, annuities, bonds, fixed incomes, IPOs, dividend reinvestment, and a collateral lending program.

-Recently, TD Ameritrade reached a definitive agreement with Charles Schwab.
-The latter will be acquiring TD Ameritrade, although the details are still to come.
+Recently, they reached a definitive agreement with Charles Schwab.
+The latter will be acquiring, although the details are still to come.

 - $0 commissions available.